RebeccaFan/Agribot-Documentation/loadcell.md

 ### Initial installation of the circuit and code

 1. Collect all the equipment listed above.
-2. For clarity of the circuit, make sure that you use different colours for the wirings. i.e., red for Vcc, black for ground and green or other colour (except the 2 colours that already mentioned) for the wiring of the ultrasonic sensor to the Arduino Nano digital pins.
+2. For clarity of the circuit, make sure that you use different colours for the wirings. i.e., red for Vcc, black for ground and y or other colour (except the 2 colours that already mentioned) for the wiring of the ultrasonic sensor to the Arduino Nano digital pins.
 3. Place your Arduino Nano onto the breadboard as well as the 4 wires of the load cell.

 - Red wire goes to 5V and black wire goes to the ground